easyCZ/SLIP-A-2015/report/hayden.md

 I was solely responsible for writing the software that ran on the nRF51822.

 For the most part, the software is very simple.
-As the mbed libraries contain all the code required for the setup and use of the ADC and bluetooth chip, all that was required was to link the two together and perform simple arithmetic on the temperature sensor readings to convert the obtained voltage to degrees celsius.
+As the mbed libraries contain all the code required for the setup and use of the ADC and Bluetooth chip, all that was required was to link the two together and perform simple arithmetic on the temperature sensor readings to convert the obtained voltage to degrees celsius.

 #### ECG Sampling

-In order to show high frequency components of the ECG trace, we must sample the ECG output as frequently as possible.
+In order to show high-frequency components of the ECG trace, we must sample the ECG output as frequently as possible.
 Sampling was achieved by setting up a `Ticker`, which interrupts the CPU at a defined interval and causes a reading from the ADC to be taken.
 The value is then transmitted using Bluetooth Low